 Art 606, Final: Portfolio

-So of course I tried to do an interactive .pdf which would play my animations.
-But it turned out that animations (and the page transitions) will only play if you open the .pdf in the Acrobat reader, in full screen mode, and will not even show up if the .pdf is opened from a browser.
+So of course I had tried to do an interactive .pdf which would play my animations.
+But it turned out that animations (and interactive page transitions) will only play if you open the .pdf in the Acrobat reader, in full screen mode, and will not even show up if the .pdf is opened from a browser.
 So that rather cut that idea off at the knees.

 The .pdf is on the large side for direct viewing (although one can), so I have it posted here in both uncompressed format which can be opened directly, and in compressed format which can be downloaded.
 They are both fairly low-res files, however.
-We worked in screen resolution for much of the semester so there wasn't a lot of point to exporting them at hi-res.
+We worked in screen resolution for much of the semester so there wasn't a lot of point to export them at hi-res.